0xPolygon/polygon-docs/docs/cdk/how-to/connect-testnet.md

 ## Stavanger

+!!! warning
+    - Stavanger is waiting for a stable redeployment.
+    - You may experience errors on the testnet until the next CDK release.

 The [CDK Stavanger testnet](https://polygon.technology/cdk-stavanger-testnet) is a validium testnet based on Sepolia.

 - Add the RPC network details to your wallet by navigating to the add network input and entering the data as given in the table below.